 To form a better understanding of colour, Kandinsky attended to Rudolf Steiner, and his spiritual and symbolic reinterpretation of Goethe's work on colours.
 The Theosophist's lectures of 1908 were to inspire him to paint the Ariel scene from Goethe's Faust, replete with rainbow motif.
 Steiner would often still describe the rainbow as the seven basic colours, which could be augmented by five others (variations on Goethe's purpur) to match the signs of the zodiac and the chromatic scale of music.
 Aromas could also be implicated, along with the planets, colours and music, in forming a grand, cosmic synaesthesia.
 The idea was not a new one.

-The problems of painting music were simplified by Paul Klee in the monochrome "Fugue in Red" (1921): the various fugal themes were shown as different shapes progressing across a dark ground from left to right, leaving trails of after-images like the repetitions of the themes.
+The problems of painting music were simplified by Paul Klee, another erstwhile Blue Rider.
+In the monochrome "Fugue in Red" (1921), he showed the various fugal motifs as different shapes progressing across a dark ground from left to right, leaving trails of after-images like the repetitions of the themes.
 Klee's later works, though polychrome, still managed to condense musical representation so that large ideas could be shown, as distinct from the musical fragments of De Maistre's later works.
 Indeed, Klee's "Ad Parnassum" of 1932 depicted the nature of all fugues with a dappled grid of shifting colour, in an architectonic framework, representing fugal texture and procedure.

 "During the entire duration of study, practical harmonization classes on the common basis of sound, colour and form will be taught with the aim of creating a balance between the physical and mental properties of the individual."

-An early German precedent, for a rational colour theory for painters, had been published in Philipp Otto Runge's "Colour-Sphere" of 1810.
+The circular scheme of twelve colours - primaries, secondaries and intermediate hues - was not new.
+It first appeared in 1708, as an insert to an artists’ manual on miniature painting.
+The same colour circle was espoused by the German Romantic painter Philipp Otto Runge, who expanded it to three dimensions in "Colour-Sphere", of 1810.
 Colours based on the primaries and secondaries flowed around the equator of his sphere; each colour graduating in tonal steps, lighter and darker, towards either pole of white or black.
-However, Runge attributed symbolic meaning to colour when deployed, such that primaries could represent the Holy Trinity in his early paintings.
-In an upsurge of spiritualism, overtly occult tendencies became apparent in painting by the mid-19th century.
+As well as rational reform, Runge hoped for a fundamental regeneration of religion through art.
+Inspired by the mystic Jakob Böhme, writing two centuries earlier, Runge attributed symbolic meaning to colour, such that primaries could represent the Holy Trinity and so on.
+Overtly occult tendencies became apparent in painting, in an upsurge of spiritualism toward the mid-19th century.
 A Miss Georgina Houghton, for one, claimed that spirits worked through her to choose colours according to their meanings.
-A catalogue of her exhibition of 1871 in London listed their meanings, starting with red, yellow and blue as Father, Son and Holy Ghost and detailed many others - burnt sienna, for instance, represented Clearness of Judgement.
+A catalogue of her exhibition of 1871 in London listed their meanings, starting with red, yellow and blue as Father, Son and Holy Ghost (though Runge would have had them in the order blue, red and yellow).
+She detailed many others - burnt sienna, for instance, represented Clearness of Judgement.

-Even more exulted moral evocations of Nature had been employed by Itten, in the service of colour symbolism.
-At times, he was as morally straightforward as Runge or Miss Houghton - the mix of red and blue that gave violet was equated with the combination of love and faith needed for piety.
+When Hoelzel left his teaching post in 1919, it was fitting that Paul Klee – another violinist and lover of J S Bach – should fill his position.
+But, within two years, the architect Walter Gropius enticed Klee away, to join Itten (and eventually Kandinsky) at the Bauhaus in Weimar.
+Itten ran the all-important foundation year there, teaching students to think broadly, beyond the traditions of academia and the Beaux-Arts.
+Basic knowledge of materials and the ways to handle them was required.
+To shore up lessons in colour theory, Itten exulted in Nature and evoked a high-flown colour symbolism.
+At times, he was as straightforwardly pious as Runge or Miss Houghton - the mix of red and blue that gave violet was equated with the combination of love and faith needed for piety.
 But Nature was often adored in obscure rhetoric and inflated language; his description of green is impossible to decipher, unless we are aware he was employing a metaphor for photosynthesis:

 "When light comes to earth, and water and air release their elements, then incarnate sentience puts forth green."